gauthamchettiar/gauthamchettiar.github.io/_drafts/2019-06-09-golang-explained-to-python-developer-p1.md

 ### byte, an alias of uint8
 In computers, characters like `a` or `@` are converted to byte and stored in memory.
 A byte is 8 bits long which can store a total of 256 characters (0 to 255).
 All the characters that fall under this range are called ASCII characters.
-A byte (1 byte = 8 bits) in Go is nothing but an alias of uint8 (8 bit).
-Then you might think what's the use of byte?
+A `byte` (1 byte = 8 bits) in Go is nothing but an alias of `uint8` (8 bit).
+Then you might think what's the use of `byte`?
 Well, with respect to Go there's no real difference between the two.
-Both can be interchanged and used without any issues.
+Both can be interchangeably used without any issues.
 It's just a convention that tells a programmer that a particular value is not an `uint8` but a `byte`.

 > Complete ASCII character code list that can be stored in 1 byte is available [here](https://theasciicode.com.ar/) {: class="note-yellow"}

 ### rune, an alias of int32
 All the characters cannot be assigned within the 256 character codes that `byte` provides, there are values that will occupy more than this space.
 A 2 byte character example is `ã` and a 3 byte example is `अ`.
 In Go they can be stored as `rune`.
 Again `rune` is nothing but an alias to int32.
 They are just used to represent a character that is more than a byte long.
-Similar to a byte, `rune` and `int32` can be interchanged and used.
+Similar to a `byte`, `rune` and `int32` can be interchangeably used.

 > Complete character code list with [1 byte and 2 byte](https://design215.com/toolbox/ascii-utf8.php) along with [3 byte](https://design215.com/toolbox/utf8-3byte-characters.php) and [4 byte](https://design215.com/toolbox/utf8-4byte-characters.php) are there in the respective list.
 {: class="note-yellow"}